Our Tour Guides

 A seasoned raconteur, Salem historian, CPA, and former sports/news journalist.
 Giovanni has always had a love for history and antiquity so giving tours in a major historic city is a perfect fit.
 "Seeing the expression on guests' faces when I tell them our history provides the same joy for me as watching someone open a present I just gave them," he says.

-He has been giving tours and has studied Salem's history for 10 years.
+He has been giving tours and has studied Salem's history for over 14 years.
 Giovanni has also performed standup, improv, and sketch comedy throughout New England and NYC and continues to do so.
 He is a SAG actor, having been in local and feature films, including Psychotica, Friction, Central Intelligence and Daddy’s Home 2.
 More info at www.GiovanniAlabiso.com

 Rachel is an entertaining, energetic, authentic, fun and honest guide with an innate love of history and storytelling.
 Currently working on her Masters Degree in History Secondary Education, Rachel hopes to teach High School History here in the North Shore.